sourcenetwork/docs.source.network/docs/concepts/ipfs.md

 A decentralized system lets you access information or a file from multiple locations, which aren't managed by a single organization.
 The pro's of decentralization are - access to multiple locations to access data, easy to dodge content censorship, and faster file transfer.

 IPFS addresses a file by its content instead of its location.
-A content identifier is the cyrpto hash of the
+A content identifier is the cyrptographic hash of the content at that address.
+It is unique to the content it came in from and permits you to verify if you got what you had requested for.

-The content identifier is a cryptographic hash of the content at that address.
-The hash is unique to the content that it came from, even though it may look short compared to the original content.
-It also allows you to verify that you got what you asked for.
+For IPFS to work well, active participation of people is necessary.
+If you are sharing files using IPFS, you need to have copies of the shared files available on multiple computers, which are powered on and running IPFS.
+In a nutshell, many people provide access to each others files and participate in making them available when requested.
+Note that if you have downloaded a file using IPFS, by default your computer will share it further with others participants to share further.

 ## How Does it Work?